ahmedabdalla4/measeq/README.md

 ### DSIds

-[Measles Nucleotide Surveillance database](https://who-gmrln.org/means2) (MeaNS) is a global resource for measles virus genetic sequences.
-It is maintained by the WHO and is crucial for tracking the genetic diversity and spread of measles viruses.
+While 24 MeV genotypes were initially identified, only 2 have been detected since 2021: B3 and D8.
+Due to this, the Distinct Sequence Identifier (DSId) system was created to designate a unique 4-digit identifier based on the precise N450 sequence as a sub-genotype nomenclature.
+The [Measles Nucleotide Surveillance database](https://who-gmrln.org/means2) (MeaNS) is the global resource for these measles virus genetic sequences that is maintained by the WHO.
 N450 sequences can be submitted to the database to generate a distinct sequence identifier (DSId) for each unique sequence.

 There is no way to query the current database so a multifasta file with DSId calls is required to match them up locally.
 If a match is found, the matching DSId is assigned!
 If no match is found, the distinct sequence is given a `Novel-<MD5 HASH>` (first 5 characters for now) identifier so that it can be submitted to the database.
 To do this, use the parameter `--dsid_fasta <FASTA>`.
 The fasta file would look as such: